OpenZFS deduplication is good now and you shouldn't use it

 The thing is, you can change this property live, and it does what most property changes do, which is to affect all future writes, while leaving existing data on disk.

 And a good cause this is!
-New dedup tables created with fast dedup enabled have the “value” part of the entry at just 72 bytes, rather than 256 is the traditional version (the extra 8 is for a an addition 64-bit integer to support the pruning feature, see below).
+New dedup tables created with fast dedup enabled have the “value” part of the entry at just 72 bytes, rather than 256 in the traditional version (the extra 8 is for an additional 64-bit integer to support the pruning feature, see below).

 Pull this all together, and a single entry in the live list is now 216 bytes, almost half the original 424 in a traditional entry.
 “Half the memory” is a pretty nice thing to be able to put on the future, especially for slab memory that can’t be easily reclaimed.